browserengineering/book/book/chrome.md

     self.height = sum([line.height for line in self.children])
 ```

-With the `display_list` gone, we do need to change the `paint` method.
+With the `display_list` gone, we do need to change the `paint` method
-instead of copying from the `display_list`, it just needs to
-recursively paint each line:
+to recursively paint each line:

 ``` {.python indent=4}
 def paint(self, display_list):